jesseduffield/CodeSlap/README.md

 ### Glob for hints and autocomplete

 If you enter a glob into this input and press `sync`, all files matching that glob will be scanned for frequent words and those words will be extracted for use in hinting.

+## Really Unimpressed Netizen (RUN) Q&A:

+> RUN: I'm unimpressed.
+If the point of this app is to circumvent latency issues when ssh'ing into a remote console, doesn't this just move the latency from a per-character delay to a larger delay when you try to push the command?
+>
+> CodeSlap: The main idea behind my existence is to reduce typos caused by latency.
+Nobody has ever made a typo due to intermittent latency that occurs _after_ the command is typed.
+And I think you'll find the latency upon pushing the command is unnoticeable, unless your connection is really bad.
+And if youre connection is really bad, typing commands directly will be even _more_ of a pain.
+>
+> RUN: But Mosh already solves this problem with optimistic rendering of keystrokes.
+>
+> CodeSlap: Mosh indeed solves the latency problem, but it requires setup both client-side and server-side.
+It also lacks many of my cool features like multiline editing, multi-cursors and hints.
+>
+> RUN: Well many of those things could arrive soon enough inside terminals, for example the Ruby REPL will soon have multiline support
+>
+> CodeSlap: My creator is too impatient to wait for things like that.
+>
+> RUN: I'll get you one day CodeSlap.
+You haven't seen the last of me.